pywbem/pywbem/docs/appendix.rst

    CIM object
       one of the types listed in :ref:`CIM objects`.

+   CIM namespace
+      an object that is accessible through a WBEM server and is a naming space for CIM classes, CIM instances and CIM qualifier declarations.
+      The namespace is a component of other elements like namespace path used to access objects in the WBEM server.

+   interop namespace
+      A :term:`CIM namespace`  is the interop namespace if it has one of the following names: DMTF definition; ('interop', 'root/interop') pywbem implementation; ('interop', 'root/interop', 'root/PG_Interop'),
+      Only one interop namespace is allowed in a WBEM Server.
+The interop namespace contains CIM classes that the client needs to discover characteristics of the WBEM server (namespaces, coniguration of server components like indications) and the registered profiles implemented by that server.

    keybindings input object
       a Python object used as input for initializing an ordered list of keybindings in a parent object (i.e. a :class:`~pywbem.CIMInstanceName`